cdapio/cdap/cdap-docs/admin-manual/source/installation/ambari.rst

 CDAP Started
 ------------
-14. Now, you should see **CDAP** listed on the main summary screen for your cluster.
+14. You should now see **CDAP** listed on the main summary screen for your cluster.

    .. figure:: ../_images/ambari/ss11-main-screen.png
       :figwidth: 100%